 Song Xinping from Xi’an Political Academy of the People’s Liberation Army of China gave a presentation providing his “personal views” on killer robots that listed the “shortcomings” of international humanitarian law and described the “legislative paths” available to the international community on this topic.
 He recommended that states undertake “official legislation” through the UN/CCW path rather than “public legislation” outside the UN, providing the examples of the Ottawa Process that created the Mine Ban Treaty and Oslo Process to ban cluster munitions.

-Albert Efimov, head the robotics center at Russia’s Skolkovo Foundation, was the only speaker to oppose a ban on fully autonomous weapons, but he however concluded that a “human being will always be in the loop” when it comes to autonomous weapons.
+Albert Efimov, head of the robotics center at Russia’s Skolkovo Foundation, was the only speaker to oppose a ban on fully autonomous weapons, but he however concluded that a “human being will always be in the loop” when it comes to autonomous weapons.
 Tom Grant, an American research fellow based at the Lauterpacht Centre for International Law at the University of Cambridge described the relationship between international law and science, but as a “neutral expert” did not directly address concerns over fully autonomous weapons.

 Finally, Gilles Giacca from the ICRC arms unit who presented the findings of the report on the ICRC’s second international meeting on autonomous weapons in March 2016 that representatives from 20 governments attended.including Russia.
 He elaborated the ICRC position, which is concerned at the loss of human control in warfare, sees numerous legal questions, and supports more formal discussions at the CCW.